WhitakerLab/scona/CONTRIBUTING.md

 If you have a question or a comment we'd love for you to [open an issue][link_issues] because that will be our fastest way of communicating, getting the answers to you and (if necessary) making a change.

-If you'd prefer email, you can contact [Kirstie](https://github.com/KirstieJane) at [kw401@cam.ac.uk](mailto:kw401@cam.ac.uk).
-She's a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
+If you'd prefer email, you can contact [Isla](https://github.com/Islast) at [islastaden@gmail.com](mailto:islastaden@gmail.com) or [Kirstie](https://github.com/KirstieJane) at [kw401@cam.ac.uk](mailto:kw401@cam.ac.uk).
+Kirstie is a postdoc who isn't currently paid to develop this app, so please be gentle in your correspondence and give her a couple of days to reply.
 If she doesn't reply to your email before or during her regular "office hours" on Monday afternoons please feel free to ping her again.

 ## Thank you!